lboynton/puppet-ejabberd/README.md

     config_source   => 'puppet:///files/my/ejabberd.cfg',
     package_ensure  => 'installed',
     package_name    => 'ejabberd',
+    service_reload  => true,
 }
 ```

 By default, when the config file changes the ACLs will be reloaded by running `ejabberdctl load_config`.
+For this to work, the mod_admin_extra module must be installed.
 To add new hosts, ejabberd must be restarted manually.
-For this to work, the mod_admin_extra module must be installed.
+Alternatively, you can tell the module to restart ejabberd instead of doing a reload by setting `service_reload => false`.

 Providers
 -------